django-cas-ng/django-cas-ng/README.rst

 --------

-Documentation can be seen here: https://github.com/django-cas-ng/django-cas-ng/tree/master/docs Some parts of this may be outdated.
+Documentation can be seen here: https://github.com/django-cas-ng/django-cas-ng/tree/master/docs Parts of this may be out-of-date, the documentation has not been updated recently.

 Quick links: